RamRod79/Note-taker/README.md

 Pulling the GitHub repository from the follwing URL: https://github.com/RamRod79/Note-taker.git and typing the follwoing command ,'npm install', in the terminal will ensure the dependencies are installed and the program can run properly.

+Install nodemon and express to ensure files run correctly and that the server continually connects.

 ## Usage